pytorch/text/README.md

 This repository consists of:

-- [text.data](#data) : Generic data loaders, abstractions, and iterators for text
+- [torchtext.data](#data) : Generic data loaders, abstractions, and iterators for text
-- [text.datasets](#datasets) : Pre-built loaders for common NLP datasets
+- [torchtext.datasets](#datasets) : Pre-built loaders for common NLP datasets
-- (maybe) text.models : Model definitions and pre-trained models for popular NLP examples (though the situation is not the same as vision, where people can download a pretrained ImageNet model and immediately make it useful for other tasks -- it might make more sense to leave NLP models in the torch/examples repo)
+- (maybe) torchtext.models : Model definitions and pre-trained models for popular NLP examples (though the situation is not the same as vision, where people can download a pretrained ImageNet model and immediately make it useful for other tasks -- it might make more sense to leave NLP models in the torch/examples repo)